carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

 Compile-time or static checking is, by definition, a safety guarantee.
-Runtime or dynamic checking may be either; it must always run and check every potential safety violation, even in an optimized production build mode, to be a safety guarantee.
-If it is probabilistic or does not run in optimized production build modes, it is hardening.
+Runtime or dynamic checking may be either; it must always run and check every potential safety violation, even in an optimized release build mode, to be a safety guarantee.
+If it is probabilistic or does not run in optimized release build modes, it is hardening.

 For example,